Christian Volesky

-Christian Volesky (born September 15, 1992) is an American soccer player who plays as a forward for Monterey Bay in the USL Championship.
+Christian Volesky (born September 15, 1992) is an American professional soccer player who plays as a forward.

 College and amateur

 Volesky played four years of college soccer, spending one year at the University of Denver and three years at SIU Edwardsville.
 While at college, Volesky appeared for USL PDL club FC Tucson during their 2014 season.
 Volesky played four years at Foothill High School in Henderson, NV.

 Club career

 Volesky was named the 2015 MLS Combine Most Valuable Player after registering two goals in three games and finishing first in agility, 5–10–5, and second in the 30 meter sprint.

 On January 15, 2015, Volesky was selected 32nd overall in the 2015 MLS SuperDraft by Portland Timbers.
 However, he did not sign with the club.

 Rochester Rhinos

 Volesky joined USL club Rochester Rhinos on March 24, 2015.
 Volesky helped lead the Rhinos to a 19-game unbeaten streak and the 2015 USL Championship.
 Volesky led the team in goals, with eight, and points, with 19, while also claiming three assists his rookie season.
 In his second season with the Rhinos, Volesky, again led the team with ten goals and twelve goals in all competitions, while adding four assists.

 On January 9, 2017, Volesky's MLS rights were traded to Sporting Kansas City from Portland Timbers.